Curriculum

 Ceramics (0.5 credit, full year) - Students will learn about hand-building and wheel-throwing techniques using hi-fire stoneware clay.
 They will learn about and demonstrate their skills in glazing, wax resists, and melting glass in the kiln as they create functional and aesthetically-pleasing pottery.
 This course will cover a variety of ceramic techniques including (but not limited to): sgraffito (etched pottery), coil pottery, vases on the wheel, jars (hand-built and wheel-thrown), and mugs.
 This course is designed for students in grades 10-12 and will be offered as a specialized class that is separate from Fine Art I, II, III, and III Honors.
 As a service project, students will learn to create mugs of all shapes and sizes and then donate some to the Armory and the Grounds to support DC and continue developing as community buildersin the DC framework.

 AP or Honors Art History (1 credit, full year) - Introduction to our humanity as expressed through the visual arts and art history.
 This course is designed to introduce students to major art works, artists, and art movements from prehistoric artifacts to contemporary art pieces.
 Students will be asked to define the content, context, form, and function of the works, trace development of artistic movements, visually analyze individual pieces, and make thematic connections while engaging with our essential questions.
 Some of these questions include: What is art?
 Why create art?
 Why do artists follow or break from established traditions?
 What conditions, attitudes and behaviors support creativity and artistic innovation?
 How does art reveal what it means to be human?
 How does artistic creation reflect the divinity of our Creator?
 To this end, we will observe, discuss, and write about many significant pieces of art and architecture.
 Course goals include sharpening observation and interpretive strategies as well as critical thinking and communication skills.
 The ultimate purpose for developing these skills is to know God and make Him known by understanding our role as image-bearers, stewarding His creation, and loving our neighbors well.
 AP students are required to take the College Board Advanced Placement Psychology Examination in May at their own expense ($100).
+(Students who take the course as an honors elective are not required to sit for the AP exam.)

 *This course is eligible to receive dual credit through Colorado Christian University (3 credits).